Pine Ridge - Season 1, Episode 2

 Praying for medicine men across the reservation.
 They are starting with 24 key individuals.

-Discipling key Native leaders including Mason, Harrison No Neck, Ted Standing Soldier, and others.
+Discipling key Native leaders including Mason, Ted Standing Soldier, and others.

 If you want to be part of this unfolding story and see the transforming power of God ricochet out of Pine Ridge to other reservations across the nation, please pray for the team as they take the steps outlined above.
 This is a prayer God WANTS to answer!